-Mercury auto insurance has been around for nearly 60 years.
-They’re available in 11 states, but they aren’t as well-known compared to other major auto insurance providers.
+Mercury auto insurance has been around for more than 60 years.
+It’s available in 11 states but isn’t as well-known as other major auto insurance providers.
+Here are some key highlights about Mercury.

 Key Highlights

-• Mercury operates in 11 states, including California, Florida, and Texas.
+• Mercury operates in 11 states, including California, Florida and Texas.

 Mercury auto insurance coverage options